 This is the third post in a series about HAProxy’s role in building a modern systems architecture that relies on cloud-native technology such-as Docker containers and Kubernetes.
 Containers have revolutionized how software is deployed, allowing the microservice pattern to flourish and enabling self-healing, autoscaling applications.
 HAProxy is an intelligent load balancer that adds high performance, observability, security, and many other features to the mix.

 It’s a rare bird, a Kubernetes cluster that serves only a single tenant.
-Maybe it exists in the light-hearted land of demos, the joyful playground of Minikube, but in the wild, you’ll likely encounter clusters where tenants are packed in close: QA and Dev, Team A and Team B, Java application and .NET application—environments, teams, and technology stacks declare their stakes on resources.
+In the wild, you’ll likely encounter clusters where tenants are packed in close: QA and Dev, Team A and Team B, Java application and .NET application—environments, teams, and technology stacks declare their stakes on resources.
 It’s essential that you plan ahead for multiple tenants, set up the proper namespaces, define access controls, set resource quotas, and configure ingress routing.

 Sharing resources in a Kubernetes cluster is a logical way to save money on the cost of infrastructure.
 In this post, we’ll share tips for setting up multiple tenants and, in particular, how to configure the HAProxy Kubernetes Ingress Controller to serve traffic to multiple tenants.